Gujarati Shaikh: The Sodagar

 The Sodagar or "Arab Shaikh" are a small sub-group within the larger Shaikh community.
 They originate from the Hadhramaut region of Yemen, and settled in the city of Patan, during the period of Mughal rule, and intermarried with the Sunni Bohra community.
 The community were involved the buying and selling of silk, and exporting it to the Middle East.
 They still maintain links with the Middle East, being fluent in Arabic.
-But the Sodagar mohalla in Patan has declined, with many of their houses becoming crumbling ruins.
+However, the Sodagar mohalla in Patan has declined, with many of their houses becoming crumbling ruins.
 They have their own caste association, the Jamat Shams Sodagaran, which is involved in the up keep of their jamat khana, in the town of Patan.
 They are strictly endogamous, and do not marry with other Shaikh groups.
-There are still cases of intermarriage with Arab communities in the Middle East.
+However, there are still cases of intermarriage with Arab communities in the Middle East.